Energy dependence of femtoscopy properties of pion source in nuclear collisions: Summary

 The dependencies of femtoscopic characteristics of emission region on $\sqrt{\smash[b]{s_{ {NN}}}}$ are studies for collisions of various ions.
 These dependencies are obtained for range of all experimentally available initial energies and for estimations of femtoscopic parameters from set $\mathcal{G}$ derived in the framework of Gauss approach.
 For the first time the normalized values of radii and volume of source are suggested to use for energy dependence.
 This suggestion allows us to expand the set of interaction types, in particular, on non-symmetrical nucleus-nucleus collisions which can be studied in the framework of common approach.
 There are no the sharp changing of femtoscopic parameter values, in particular, $R_{\mbox{ {o}}}/R_{\mbox{ {s}}}$ with increasing of $\sqrt{\smash[b]{s_{ {NN}}}}$ which were predicted by some phenomenological models as signature of first order phase transition in strongly interacting matter.

 The generalized parameterization for $C_{2}^{\mbox{ {E}}}(q,K)$ is suggested.
-This parameterization takes into account the expansion in closed system of orthogonal polynomials for general case of non-isotropic central-symmetrical L\'{e}vy\,--\,Feldgeim distribution.
+This parameterization takes into account the expansion in closed system of orthogonal polynomials for general case of non-isotropic central-symmetrical L\'{e}vy\,--\,Feldheim distribution.